omegapointnorge/itv-kurs/react-redux-webapi/README.md

 }
 ```

 The component issues an action in the `componentDidMount`-lifecycle method, which is a builtin function in all react components, it is called everytime the component is added to the DOM.
 Read more about [react lifecycle methods](https://reactjs.org/docs/react-component.html#componentdidmount).
-Have a look at `reducers/wines.js` to see how the reducer populates the state when the action is dispatched.
+Have a look at [reducers/wine.js](/wine-app/src/reducers/wines.js) to see how the reducer populates the state when the action is dispatched.

 Install [redux devtools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) in google chrome to see the state and dispatched actions.

-Open the app and load the app, you should see the state and dispatched actions.
-We will use this to vizualize how rexux works.
-It is also very usefull when the app grows larger, and more actions are involved.
+Open the wine app and load the extension, you should see the state and dispatched actions.
+We will use this to vizualize how redux works.
+It is very usefull when the app grows larger, and more actions are involved.

 ## Fetching data from the wine api
 * The app displays a single page with information about a wine.
 We want to connect it to an api serving wine data.
 The api might be unstable so we want to give the user a feel for what is happening while the data is fetched.